Skip to main content

 The primary goal of CCOA is to provide training of foundational correctional practices, methods and skills to prepare field officers for interacting with those under Community Supervision in a variety of settings and situations.

-The Work Release Academy provides work release staff the knowledge, skills, and basic work functions in a work release facility.
+The Reentry Academy provides Reentry Center staff the knowledge, skills, and basic work functions in a Reentry Centers.
 This academy is based on performance standards that are specific to achieving the department mission, including individual, teamwork and organizational competencies.